reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

   // helper methods
 }
 ```
-**This is a specialization of `BiFunction` for the case where the operands and the result are all of the same type.** This is a functional interface whose functional method is `apply(Object, Object)`.
+`BiFunction` is a specialized functional interface.
+We use it when the operands and the result are all of the same type.
+It has a functional method called `apply()` that takes two objects as input and produces an object of the same type as the operands.

-Let's use `BinaryOperator`:
+Let's try out `BinaryOperator`:
 ```java
 @Test
 void binaryOperator() {